kuhnandrasgabor/CV/generated/short_output_en.md

 <img src="../images/profile.jpg" alt="profile_picture" width="200">

+## Objectives & Aspirations

+I'm seeking a long-term career with opportunities for growth, working on meaningful projects, ideally in a remote or flexible work environment.

 # Professional experience

 I'm a professional with over a decade of diverse experience spanning various fields, ranging from **machine learning** and **web development** through **3D visualizations** to professional **photography**, leadership experience, and a wide range of technical skills.